codyjgreen/Behavioral/README.md

 After 30 minutes you will be getting a new partner and doing it all again implementing the feedback you got before.

 After it is all said and done you will have interviewed twice and been interviewed twice.
 You should have some actionable feedback for things you could work on.

+Here is a [link](https://docs.google.com/spreadsheets/d/1-fzm0oVNYZ2C6jCFNX8nwe4ET-KeqTQxDOQDl7vvBm0/edit?usp=sharing) to the questions you will be asked.